Ansh8382/ij025Team3ClaimsManagement/README.md

 ## Setup

 Launch the above mentioned 4 microservices in your IDE.
+Import the project as `Maven Project` and wait for the dependencies to install.
 If any port is unavailable in your machine you can change the port for the respective microservice in the `application.properties` file under `Backend/microservice/src/main/resources/application.properties`

 After the 4 microservices are up and running launch the ClaimApp angular application using `ng serve`